-GoodRx offers 4 ways to help seniors who have Medicare Part D or Advantage:
+GoodRx offers 4 ways to help those who have Medicare Part D or Advantage:

 Know the price of a drug before you go to the pharmacy

 The cost of your prescriptions can change very frequently.
 Drug prices change, formularies change, co-pays change, and prices may vary by pharmacy depending on the type of coverage you have.
-It has been very hard for a senior to “know before you go” so that you can better understand your healthcare costs.
+It is best to “know before you go” so that you can better understand your healthcare costs.

 Learn about cost-saving alternatives